LUMII-AILab/Tezaurs/README.md

 # Tēzaurs

-Open data from http://tezaurs.lv/ -- an extensive dictionary and thesaurus of Latvian comprising more than 250,000 entries.
+Open data from http://tezaurs.lv -- an extensive dictionary and thesaurus of Latvian, comprising more than 250,000 lexical entries.

 ### Available datasets